 The Training and Skills Co-ordinator delivers to Health and Legal Professionals Training Programme, providing training for all health care professionals, judges, magistrates and legal professionals.
-The aim is to develop skills and a greater understanding of domestic abuse and its effects on children and young people, so that they are more easily able to identify abuse and refer to the most appropriate service.
+The programme aims to develop skills and a greater understanding of domestic abuse and its effects on children and young people, so that individuals working within the NHS, Legal professional and other statutory services are more easily able to identify abuse and refer to the most appropriate service.

 To make a referral or ask for more information you can contact the service at:

 12-14 John Street